 - Best For: Bees and butterflies

-- Growing Conditions: Prefers full sun, well-drained soil
+- Growing Conditions: Prefers full sun and well draining soil

 - Watering: Deeply water once a week

-- Care: Pinch back early to encourage branching and more flowers
+- Care: Pinch back early as it will encourage more flowers

 5. Lilliput Mix

-Why Pollinators Love It: Lilliput zinnias are compact but they still pack a punch for pollinators.
-Their small, open blooms are easy for bees and butterflies to access and they grow well in tight garden spaces or containers, offering great flexibility.
+Why Pollinators Love It: Lilliput zinnias are quite small but they’re still very effective at attracting pollinators.
+They have open blooms that make it easy for bees and butterflies to get to the nectar.
+They also grow well in smaller gardens or containers so give you some flexibility.

 - Best For: Bees and butterflies

-- Growing Conditions: Ideal for full sun and slightly moist soil
+- Growing Conditions: Perfect for full sun and slightly moist soil

-- Watering: Water every few days to maintain soil moisture
+- Watering: Water every few days to keep the soil moist

-- Care: Perfect for gardeners with limited space who want to attract pollinators
+- Care: Perfect for gardeners who don’t have much space but still want to attract pollinators

 6. Profusion Series

-Why Pollinators Love It: The Profusion series is one of the most resilient zinnias available.
-These flowers handle heat and humidity well and their open flower structure is excellent for pollinators.
-The Profusion Red variety is particularly effective at attracting hummingbirds.
+Why Pollinators Love It: The Profusion variety is one of the toughest zinnias you can grow.
+They handle the heat and humidity well and their flowers are very open which is ideal for pollinators.
+The red variety of Profusion zinnias is especially popular with hummingbirds.

-- Watering: Water when the top inch of soil is dry
+- Watering: Water when you can feel the top inch of the soil is dry

-- Care: Minimal care required—great for hot, dry climates
+- Care: Don’t need much in the way of care.
+Great for hot, dry climates

 Tips for Growing Zinnias for Pollinators